U.S. Bank Altitude Reserve Visa Infinite Card Review: Is It Worth the $400 Annual Fee?

 Alternatives to The Altitude Reserve

-The Platinum card also comes with some other credits not found on the Altitude Reserve, though.
-These include $200 in Uber credits for U.S. rides each year ($15 each month, and $35 in December) and a $75 hotel credit, although it has some booking restrictions.
+The Platinum card comes with some credits not found on the Altitude Reserve.
+These include $200 in Uber credits for U.S. rides each year ($15 each month, and $35 in December) and a $100 hotel credit via The Hotel Collection, although it has some booking restrictions.

 The Platinum card definitely has better lounge access.
 It includes access to Centurion Lounges, American Express’ brand of high-end airport lounges.
 It also includes access to Delta Sky Clubs, and Airspace Lounges, in addition to free Priority Pass lounge access.
 While the Altitude Reserve has a limit to the number of complementary entry passes in a year, the Platinum card does not.

 The American Express card effectively earns 1% on most regular non-travel purchases, since it earns one point per dollar and each point is worth about 1 cent or as much as 1.2 cents depending on how they’re redeemed.
 Some purchases earn more rewards, though.
 Flights booked directly with airlines or through American Express’ travel portal and eligible hotels booked on the travel portal earn 5 points per dollar spent.

 The Altitude Reserve’s 3x travel multiplier can’t compete with the 5X travel multiplier on the Platinum card, but the Platinum card doesn’t have any sort of point multiplier for mobile wallets, so if you spend a lot more with mobile wallets than on travel you may be able to earn more rewards with the Altitude Reserve.

 Offers are limited; enrollment required.

 It has a higher annual fee of $550.
 The annual travel credit is $300 for the Sapphire Reserve, which is a little less than the Altitude Reserve.
 The credit is automatically applied to cover travel purchases on both cards.